percona/core-ui/README.md

 - To publish a dist-tag: `npm publish --tag next --access public`
 - To remove a dist-tag: `npm dist-tag rm @percona/platform-core next`

+### Publish via CI using github actions

+- Checkout the branch: `git checkout main`
+- Bump up the version: `npm version patch|minor|major`
+- Push changes to the repo, including the new tag: `git push --follow-tags origin main`

-The published package name is `@percona/platform-core`.
+The published package name is `@percona/platform-core`, so you may want to check what dist tags are published to the registry: `npm info @percona/platform-core`

 ## Important